 Gestational Diabetes Mellitus: What Is It and How Does It Affect You and Your Baby?

-Dr Lim Wei Ying, Associate Consultant, from The Department of Endocrinology, Singapore General Hospital, a member of the SingHealth group, gives a detailed overview of gestational diabetes mellitus.
+Gestational diabetes mellitus (diabetes during pregnancy) explained by Dr Lim Weiying from the Department of Endocrinology, Singapore General Hospital, a member of the SingHealth group.

 What is gestational diabetes mellitus, why do women get it and how common is it?

-In Singapore, about 8% of all pregnancies are complicated by gestational diabetes mellitus.
+In Singapore, about 15-20% of all pregnancies are complicated by gestational diabetes mellitus (GDM).

 Department of Endocrinology,